Singhacks-2026/juliusbaer/README.md

 ## 📊 Data

-Julius Baer-provided datasets and supporting materials are **to be confirmed**.
+Julius Baer-provided datasets and supporting materials are xyz

-Potential data categories may include:

 * Portfolio holdings and performance
 * Investment mandates